Kokanu/vuepress-docs/docs/reference/clarifying-descriptions.md

 ### Chains of je

-Unlike modifiers, a noun phrase containing multiple genitive prepositional markers do not chain onto each other from _left to right_.
+Unlike modifiers, a noun phrase containing multiple genitive markers do not chain onto each other from _left to right_.
 It is considered an _immediate_ relationship between the two noun phrases on either side of the marker and so chaining occurs from _right to left_ with each successive completed je-phrase being attached to the noun or $je within the outer phrase (to the left).

 $niwa $je $matuwa $je $matuwa $mi - "My grandparent's house", grouped as "(house of (the parent of my parent))"